Androz2091/discord-player/README.md

 ### Repeat

-To repeat the current song, use the `client.player.setRepeatMode()` function.
+To repeat the current track, use the `client.player.setRepeatMode()` function.

 **Usage:**